 Anne Brightman was born and raised in Texas, United States.
-After many years in Brazil, she moved to Portugal two years ago and is now a real estate agent at Keller Williams Portugal.
+After many years in Brazil, she moved to Portugal two years ago and is now an estate agent at Keller Williams Portugal.
 In this article, Anne shares her perspective on the challenges of the Portuguese real estate market, the need for Proptech and how to stay ahead as an agent.

 I have always appreciated, identified and sought out things of quality.
 It could be anything from olive oil to a house, to a man, but my mother taught me from a young age that it was better to have fewer things and love them all.

 This predisposition for all things ‘fine’ and the fact I enjoy working with people is what attracted me to luxury real estate.
 I moved to Portugal almost two years ago and, as a foreigner, I’m familiar with the challenges expats face in coming to this country.

 The catalyst for my return to real estate after a two year sabbatical was the terrible experience I had with the purchase of my own home in Estoril.
 We came to Portugal on vacation and left for the U.S. a few days later with the keys to our new home, imagining we would be returning in just a few weeks.
 Never did we imagine the problems that would delay our move by a year.

 Coming from a country that has licensed real estate agents and a checks and balance system that protects the buyer from fraudulence, we could never have known that when our real estate agent waved goodbye, we would not hear from her again.
 We quickly got caught up in a nightmare that took more than two years to resolve.